diskmanti/zero/README.md

 root@zero /src $ git clone https://github.com/<user>/<repo>.git
 ```

-Develop and test using server zero as control node.
-Enjoy git branch status in prompt.
+Develop and test using server zero as development box.
 All files in *src* are stored outside the zero repo.
 The *src* directory will persist on host filesystem even if VM's are destroyed or the zero repo is removed.